 Retail Panic Buttons:

-- In retail stores, especially those open late hours or in high-crime areas, employees may have access to panic buttons located near cash registers or discreet locations.
+- In retail stores, especially those open late hours or in high-crime areas, employees may have access to panic buttons near cash registers or discreet locations.
 These buttons are used during robberies or security incidents.

 -